ashhad2002/File-Sharer-OLD/README.md

+# This is the old version of my file sharing project.
+Please check out the new one [here](https://github.com/ashhad2002/FileSharer)

 # File-Sharer
 Application for sharing files.
 You can upload and then download those images using mongodb from the server, upon which said files are sent to the client side for downloading.